Therapy for OCD

 I have worked with many women who suffered from perinatal OCD.
 Most of them had never heard of perinatal OCD and many of them delayed seeking help for years due to shame and fear.
 Perinatal OCD is a disorder that affects between 2% and 5% of pregnant or postpartum women.
 Many women who suffer from perinatal OCD have never experienced OCD symptoms prior to pregnancy.
 The effects of perinatal OCD can be devastating.
 Depression, hopelessness, lack of self-care and suicidal thinking are common, as are problems caring for and bonding with the infant due to fear and avoidance.
 A mother’s sense of self can be seriously damaged if left untreated.

 Fortunately, there is help available.
-Postpartum OCD, like other sub-types of OCD is treatable with an empirically-validated form of Cognitive Behavioral Therapy (CBT) called Exposure and Response Prevention (ERP).
-With this method, people learn to and overcome their obsessive fears and the compulsive and avoidant behaviors they use to manage their fears.
-When seeking treatment for perinatal OCD, it is important to find someone who has had specialized training in ERP.
+Postpartum OCD, like other sub-types of OCD is treatable with an empirically-validated form of Cognitive Behavioral Therapy (CBT) called Exposure and Response Prevention (ERP) or Inferential Cognitive Behavioral Therapy (ICBT).
+With these methods, people learn to and overcome their obsessive fears and the compulsive and avoidant behaviors they use to manage their fears.
+When seeking treatment for perinatal OCD, it is important to find someone who has had specialized training and experience in OCD due to the pervasive lack of adequate education around OCD for mental health providers.

 Common obsessions in perinatal OCD include: